To, The Shareholders

 d.
 Internal Auditors

-and the Companies (Accounts) Rules, 2014, the Company has appointed M/s Ghanshyam Gupta
+(Accounts) Rules, 2014, the Company has appointed M/s Ghanshyam Gupta & Co., Chartered

-Obligations Requirements) Regulations, 2015, the Compliance with the corporate governance
+Requirements) Regulations, 2015, the Compliance with the corporate governance provisions

-Since the Company?s paid-up share capital exceeded the prescribed
+Since the Company's paid-up share capital exceeded the prescribed threshold limits

 The Corporate Governance Report of the company has been annexed as "Annexure-